 Smokers are not the only ones affected by cigarette smoke.
 If you are a former smoker, your risk is decreased, but has not gone away completely—you can still get lung cancer.
 Nonsmokers also can be affected by smoking.
-Breathing in secondhand smoke puts you are risk for lung cancer or other illnesses.
+Breathing in secondhand smoke puts you at risk for lung cancer or other illnesses.

 - Don't start smoking